 The third step is to parse the response and display it in a way that suits your needs.
-You can use the „Get Dictionary from Input“ action in your shortcut to convert the JSON response into a dictionary object that you can access.
-You need to access the key
+You can use the “Get Dictionary from Input” action in your shortcut to convert the JSON response into a dictionary object that you can access.
+You need dig through to

 You can then use other actions such as “Show Result”, “Speak Text”, “Copy to Clipboard”, or “Share” to present or use the output.

 Here are some examples of how I’m using shortcuts for different tasks:

 Get a nice summary on what a piece of text is all about.
 Tip: You can send a long text input and set the

 max_tokens parameter (the maximum number of tokens in the completion) to a lower value (such as 50) to get a shorter summary of the text.

 You can send a text input with errors or typos and it’ll get fixed.
 Easy as that.

 Let the AI act as a professional editor, fix your mistakes, and improve your writing style.

 You can send a text input in one language and it’ll get translated to another.
 Most of the time this works way better than conventional translation tools like Google Translate or Apple Translate.
 I started with three shortcuts, one for each target language: English, German, Italian.
 After a while I came up with a single shortcut that asks for the desired target language with a prompt.